acquitelol/elle/README.md

 <hr />

+### ♡ **Type definitions**

+Elle's types are quite similar to C in terms of their definition.
+They can be a recursive pointer type too such as `char *`.
+Although C has a limit on the number of pointers that a type can have, Elle does not because types are options and as such, the concept of a `void *` does not exist.

+These are the mappings of types in Elle:

+`nil` - No type.
+Can be used to give a function that doesn't return anything an explicit return type.
+Keep in mind that this is purely semantic and cannot be used as a standalone type for variables.
+`bool` - A mapping to `int`, and works purely as a semantic for boolean literals like `true` or `false` that expand to `1` or `0` respectively.
+`char` - A mapping to `byte` representing a character in ASCII.
+`int` - A "word", also knows as a 32 bit signed integer.
+`long` - A signed integer of the size specified by your computer's architecture.
+On x64 computers this is a 64-bit signed integer, while on x86 computers this is a 32-bit signed integer.
+`single` - A 32-bit signed floating point number.
+`float` - A mapping to a `single`.
+`double` - A 64-bit signed floating point number, providing double the precision of a `single`.
+`function` - A type that maps to a `byte`.
+This is intended to be used as a pointer to the first byte of a function definition.
+`pointer` - Denoted by `<type> *` -> As pointers are just a number, an address in memory, a pointer in ELle is just a `long` that holds extra context by holding another type.
+This is most useful when creating an array to be able to determine the offset multiplier when indexing.
+You could replace all pointer types with `long` however you lose the context of an inner type that the pointer is.. pointing to, so you may get an incorrect offset based on the inner type of the pointer.
+`string` - A mapping to a `char *`, which is a pointer to the start of the array of bytes (characters).

 ### ♡ **Type Conversions / Type Casting**

 You can cast a type in the exact same manner as C: